cja490 | undergraduate

-Describe the historical development of police agencies and their jurisdiction.
+- Describe the historical development of police agencies and their jurisdiction.

-Identify various types of law enforcement agencies and the components of each.
+- Identify various types of law enforcement agencies and the components of each.

-Describe constitutional amendments related to policing.
+- Describe constitutional amendments related to policing.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.